Waterfall Enrichment in Clay: The Complete Guide

 In Clay, you’d create separate enrichment columns with appropriate conditions.

-Strategy 2: Cost Optimization
+Strategy 2: Cost optimization

-1. Hunter ($0.01/lookup) - Try free/cheap first
+1. Hunter ($0.01/lookup)

 ↓

-2. Apollo ($0.02/lookup) - Good value
+2. Apollo ($0.02/lookup)

 ↓

-Strategy 3: Quality Tiers
+Strategy 3: Quality tiers

 Create quality tiers in your output: